What is SafeZone?

 The Western Oregon University SafeZone program builds a culture of continual learning that focuses on the lives, experiences, and intersections of LGBTQIA+ identities.
 We strive to create ongoing training and educational opportunities, improve campus outreach efforts, and provide inclusive spaces for LGBTQIA+ students, faculty, staff, and community members.

-Our Vision: To provide continuing education to the community about LGBTQ+ inclusiveness on and off campus.
+Our Vision: To provide continuing education to the community about LGBTQIA+ inclusiveness on and off campus.

 How can I participate?

-We also invite anyone interested in playing a more active role to attend our bi-weekly executive committee meetings.
+We invite anyone interested in playing a more active role to attend our weekly SafeZone committee meetings.

 Want to learn more?

 Check the links at the top of our page to find WOU campus resources, online materials, and other information about the committee and the WOU LGBTQIA+ community.
 If you have any questions, feel free to email us at email@example.com.